 the Board may determine that the amount of the benefit to which each person is entitled is such portion as it considers just of the benefit that would be payable if there had been only one spouse.

-[Section 6AA inserted by No. 8 of 1993 s.
-65; amended in Gazette 28 June 2002 p.
+[Section 6AA inserted: No. 8 of 1993 s.
+65; amended in Gazette 28 Jun 2002 p.
 3033.]

 6A.
 Admission to Fund of certain employees of Civil Service Association